 • Although LayOut enables you to edit view and style settings without switching back to SketchUp, LayOut doesn't enable you to edit the actual model.
 For that, you must open the model file in SketchUp.When you need to edit the geometry or other SketchUp-only features, LayOut does make it easy to open a model in SketchUp and keep the updated SketchUp file synched with your LayOut document.

 • You can create as many pages as your document needs and manage them all right from the Pages panel.
-The Pages menu also has commands to help you manage and navigate those pages.The Pages panel contains the following options to help manage your pages:
+The Pages menu also has commands to create and navigate pages.The Pages panel contains the following options to help manage your pages:

 • LayOut provides several options to help you navigate your documents.
 The Zoom tools () and the Pan Tool () can help you focus on a specific part of your document or give you a wider view of your whole document.